Home

 • synthesize and contextualize climate and ecosystem change in this region, using data gathered for this proejct and paleoclimate and paleoecology databases

 Experience with pollen analysis is a plus.
-The PhD student will be trained as part of a cohort with two other PhD students on the team.
+The graduate student will be trained as part of a cohort with two other graduate students on the team.
 The postdoc will collaborate closely with a postdoc doing sedimentary ancient DNA analyses in the same samples, and will take part in coordination and mentoring students, research and outreach activities, and course planning.

 Project 2: